eavraam/ray-tracer/README.md

-Ray Tracing in one weekend.
+Ray Tracing in One Weekend.

 Temp README.md file with basic _informal_ information.